MIT-PSFC/disruption-py/docs/quickstart/usage_quickstart.md

 ### Creating a DisruptionPy script
 1. **Create the shot data retrieval settings**
 	The retrieval settings allow you to specify the settings for retrieving data for a single shot.
 You can specify details like the columns you want filled by the physics methods and the timebase domain you want used.
-See [`RetrievalSettings`](disruption_py.settings.retrieval_settings.RetrievalSettings) for more information and a complete list of settings options.
+See [`RetrievalSettings`][disruption_py.settings.retrieval_settings] for more information and a complete list of settings options.

 	```python
 	from disruption_py.settings.retrieval_settings import RetrievalSettings